yobgob/too-many-hooks/README.md

 - `useDeepCompareEffect` - Run function when dependencies change, checked deeply for equality
 - `useThrottleFunction` - Run a function when its args change up to a maximum number of calls per time period in ms
 - `useThrottleValue` - Reduce frequency of state updates on a variable to a maximum number of updates per time period in ms

+### Classes

+- `Graph` - A class that supports the storage, access, and manipulation of data with any number of dimensions

 ### Guiding Principles